-The school will not release student records to an outside agency without the signature and the permission of the student or the parents.
+The school will not release student records to an outside agency without the signature and the permission of the student or the parents, unless permitted by law.
 A record release form may be obtained from the office.

 A transcript is a complete record of the student's subjects, grades, vital statistics, attendance and other important information.